 - How are you using targets/goals for service delivery

 - Is the role of the CIO changing?

 - Integrated service delivery and cross-government collaboration

-- Measurement of progress in e-government
+- Measurement of progress in Smart government implementation

 - Global initiatives in training, funding and procurement.